 – Process Improvement

-According to ISO 15189, a continual improvement process should: identify weaknesses, develop an improvement plan, implement it, review its effectiveness, and adjust upon.
+According to ISO 15189, a continual improvement process should: identify weaknesses, develop an improvement plan, implement it, review its effectiveness, and adjust.

 – Customer service

 Laboratories have many customers (patients, physicians, public health agencies), and the laboratory head is responsible for ensuring and measuring the degree of customer satisfaction.
 Different mediums can be used to measure satisfaction, such as surveys, indicators, and audits.

 Laboratory Safety and quality are the responsibility of the laboratory head.
 He/she must actively participate in lab designing, assess all potential risks, and provide feedback on developing a safe laboratory.